mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

       - type: spacer
         spacer: Spacer
       - type: quote_slider
-        book: The American Voter Revisited
-        quote:
-          quote: Voting is important, free elections are vital to democracy, and U.S. presidential elections are among the most significant elections in the world.
-          name: First Last
-          title: Title
-        slides:
-          - image: /assets/rectangle-copy.jpg
-            image_alt: inside of building
-            title: ""
-            text: The Republican vote grew by a 10% vote gain between 1996 and 2004
-          - image: ""
-            image_alt: ""
-            title: Disbelief in Politics
-            text: Millennials are politically active but do not believe in traditional politics—“the system is rigged.”
-For example, they have the highest belief in climate change but do not support policy-centered climate change initiatives
-          - image: ""
-            image_alt: ""
-            title: Polarization increased in the 1980s
-        id: american-voter
-      - type: spacer
-        spacer: Spacer
-      - type: quote_slider
         book: The Politics of Millennials
         quote:
           quote: While this generation sees current politics, politicians, and